ja-me-ch/Anime-Trivia-Game/README.md

 # Anime-Trivia-Game
+This is unofficial and not affiliated with AniList in any way.
 This will be a browser game that takes 2 or more urls of users on AniList, find the common entries in their lists and generate random trivia.

 # Below are Notes from Brainstorming, etc.